-The secret sin of Christians and Pastors that disables
+The secret sin of self-righteous Christians, church leaders, and Pastors that disables

 False Humility: The secret sin of pride